isomerpages/enterprisesg-switch/example-resource/events-and-initiatives/_posts/2021-07-22-post-24-aug-2021-or-entrepreneurship-exposure-series-session-2-or-get-into-the-minds-of-investors.md

 What do investors look for in startups before deciding to invest in them?
 What determines the success of a startup, through its different growth milestones – from product development to market validation and securing funding?

-Acquire exclusive knowledge and tips from experienced investors speaking at **the second session of the 5-sessions Talent @ SWITCH Entrepreneurship Exposure Series (EES)** - “Get into the minds of investors!” on 24 August, 7pm to 8.30pm.
+Acquire exclusive knowledge and tips from experienced investors speaking at **the second session of Talent @ SWITCH Entrepreneurship Exposure Series (EES)** - “Get into the minds of investors!” on 24 August, 7pm to 8.30pm.
+The series consists of **5 bi-weekly sessions from August to October**, and is organised by SWITCH and in partnership with National Youth Council and *SCAPE.

 #### Some of our speakers